Northern lights in Hakodate tonight

 Mount Hakodate summit

 Get directions ↗Mount Hakodate (334 m) is the city's signature viewpoint, with Hakodate's famous night panorama spread below.
 For aurora, the summit gives the benefit of elevation above valley inversion cloud and a 360° horizon, though the city's own light dome is directly below.
 The north-facing view over the Tsugaru Strait and toward the dark hills of southern Hokkaido is the useful direction.
-In a strong storm (Kp 8+), the northern sky above the city glow would be the first place to check.
+In a major storm (Kp 8-9), the northern sky above the city glow would be the first place to check for low red aurora.
 The toll road to the summit operates until 22:00 in summer and later in peak autumn viewing season.

 Onuma Quasi-National Park